 Click on the "+" sign next to each event to see description.

 In this session we will discuss the academic misconduct trends we are seeing online and in person with our students.
 Additionally, we will discuss how to identify and address these common violations while maintaining a productive instructor/student relationship.
-Lastly, we will discuss how to report a concern of academic misconduct and ways to address the concern with your students(s).
 Register

 Engaging in conflict is challenging whether you are an experienced instructor or new to your role.
 A likely strategy is to ignore the behavior due to our own discomfort, concern over retaliation or fear that our intervention may cause more harm or disruption.
 Through case study examples this workshop will explore Gerald Amada's research from Coping with Misconduct in the College Classroom and provide participants with tangible strategies to disruptive behavior in a confident and fair manner.
 Register